ocindev/rest-cars/README.md

 [![Waffle.io - Columns and their card count](https://badge.waffle.io/i12bokay/rest-cars.svg?columns=all)](https://waffle.io/i12bokay/rest-cars)

-# Planned functions
+# Stream overlays

-HTML Stream overlays for stream applications such as OBS or XSplit:
+Aside from the REST API i work on a bunch of useful stream overlays for stream applications such as OBS and XSplit:
 * track map with current participiant positions
 * participiant listing with standings and relative positions
 * clutch and brake overlay
 * steering overlay with exchangable wheel images

+They are managed in an seperated repository: [Rest Cars Overlays](https://github.com/i12bokay/rest-cars-overlays)

 # Build from Source